Reckless ‘power’ or ‘honest mistake’? Palin’s and New York Times’s lawyers make their final cases in libel trial

 Turkel, though, argued that Bennet “tried to reverse-engineer the facts” to support his editorial’s argument and crossed a line by publishing “materially false facts.”

 Pointing to emails exchanged during the day the editorial was being drafted, Turkel argued there was a political bias at play.
-“This bias they have, it doesn’t make people villains’ or evil necessarily, it’s just how they think.”
+“This bias they have, it doesn’t make people villains or evil necessarily, it’s just how they think.”

 Palin testified that by 2017 she was not the high-power public figure she once had been and felt “powerless” against the Times, comparing herself to David having to throw stones at Goliath.
 “In 2017, she is trying to stay busy enough with the consulting work and trying to be a mom and a grandmother and to be with her sisters and brother and family in Wasilla,” Turkel said Friday in court.